 Estate Planning 101:

-A practical introduction to understanding your legacy and the Estate Planning steps to safeguard it.
+A practical introduction to understanding your legacy and Estate Planning basics.

-Estate planning isn’t just about documents and signatures—it’s about peace of mind.
+Estate planning isn’t just about documents and signatures.
+Rather, it’s about peace of mind.
 It’s a proactive step that ensures your family, property, and wishes are protected when life takes an unexpected turn.

 Many people delay estate planning because it feels complicated, unnecessary, or reserved for the wealthy.
 Whether you own a home, care for loved ones, or simply want your affairs in order, estate planning gives you control over what happens next.